-We determined that Mr. Jackson's extensive self-storage and commercial industry knowledge and his expertise in sales, marketing, and business development qualifies him to serve as a director on the Board of Directors
+We determined that Mr. Hanna's extensive business experience qualifies him to serve as a director on the Board of Directors

 Thomas A. Szlosek has served as a director of the Company since the effective time of the Business Combination in June 2021.
-Mr. Szlosek is Executive Vice President and Chief Financial Officer of AutoNation, Inc. (NYSE: AN).
+Mr. Szlosek is Executive Vice President and Chief Financial Officer of AutoNation, Inc. (NYSE: AN), an automotive retailer.
 Mr. Szlosek currently serves on the board of directors of RXO, Inc. (NYSE: RXO).
-He joined AutoNation in August 2023, having served as Executive Vice President and Chief Financial Officer of Avantor, Inc. (NYSE: AVTR) from December 2018 to August 2023.
-Prior to joining Avantor, he spent 14 years with Honeywell, including the last five years as Chief Financial Officer.
+He joined AutoNation, Inc. in August 2023, having served as Executive Vice President and Chief Financial Officer of Avantor, Inc. (NYSE: AVTR) from December 2018 to August 2023.
+Prior to joining Avantor, Inc., he spent 14 years with Honeywell, including the last five years as Chief Financial Officer.
 Mr. Szlosek also spent eight years with GE Corporation, including three years as the CFO for GE Medical Systems, based in Asia, and two years as the CFO for GE Consumer Finance, based in Ireland.
 He is a Certified Public Accountant and graduated from The State University of New York at Geneseo.

-We determined that Mr. Szlosek's extensive management experience in manufacturing and other similarly situated companies, including serving as the Chief Financial Officer of multiple multi-faceted organizations and the attributes that make him eligible to serve as an "audit committee financial expert," qualify him to serve as a director on the Board of Directors.
+We determined that Mr. Szlosek's extensive management experience in manufacturing and other similarly situated companies, including serving as the Chief Financial Officer of several multi-faceted organizations and the attributes that make him eligible to serve as an "audit committee financial expert," qualify him to serve as a director on the Board of Directors.

 Eileen M. Youds has served as a director of the Company since December 2023.
-Ms. Youds most recently served as Chief Technology/Information Officer at Global Infrastructure Partners, an independent infrastructure private equity company that invests in high quality assets in the energy, transport and water/waste sectors, where she worked since 2012.
-Ms. Youds also serves on the boards on a range of corporate, educational and civic organizations, including CyrusOne, the University of Northern Iowa, and the University of St. Thomas.
-She has over 30 years of senior leadership and technology experience and has held positions of increasing responsibility in multi-billion dollar companies, including Pearson Vue and Honeywell.
-Ms. Youds completed a Management Executive Program from the Carlson School of Business at the University of Minnesota and holds a Masters of Arts Degree in Math/Computer Science and a Bachelor of Arts Degree in Chemistry/Mathematics from the University of Northern Iowa.
+Ms. Youds most recently served as Chief Technology Officer of Portfolio Companies, Operating Principal of Global Infrastructure Partners (GIP), an infrastructure investor, where she worked from December 2012 to December 2023.
+Prior to GIP, Ms. Youds was in manufacturing, human resources, and defense contracting, serving in leadership roles as President, GM, and COO.
+Ms. Youds has extensive expertise in process and productivity improvement, technology, manufacturing, engineering, and education.
+Ms. Youds also serves on the boards of a range of corporate, educational and civic organizations, including the University of Northern Iowa and the University of St. Thomas.
+She has over 30 years of senior leadership and technology experience and has held positions of increasing responsibility in multibillion dollar companies, including Pearson Vue and Honeywell.
+Ms. Youds holds a MEP (Management Executive Program) from the Carlson School of Management, University of Minnesota, a M.A. in Mathematics/Computer Science and a B.A. in Chemistry/Mathematics from the University of Northern Iowa.

-We determined that Ms. Youds's extensive business experience, including with respect to information technology and her service on other boards of directors qualifies her to serve as a director on the Board of Directors.
+We determined that Ms. Youds's extensive business experience, including with respect to information technology and cybersecurity and her service on other boards of directors qualifies her to serve as a director on the Board of Directors.